Time Travelers (1976 film): Plot

 On arrival, they discover that the machine has placed them a day and a half later than expected in the center of Chicago, instead of near Henderson's home outside the city with three days to achieve their goal.
 Posing as doctors sent from Washington, DC, they find Henderson at his hospital and ask him about his success with the virus.
 Henderson confesses that he does not know why his patients are surviving.
 His treatment involves palliative drugs washed down with homemade elderberry wine.
 Adams and Earnshaw perform their own tests on Henderson's patients, but are equally baffled by their recovery.
-While trying to obtain a blood sample from one of the survivors, Adams initially thinks he's killed the man but discovers that he had not been cured and would have died anyway.
+While trying to obtain a blood sample from one of the survivors, Adams initially thinks that he has killed the man but discovers that he had not been cured and would have died anyway.
 Their mission is further complicated when Earnshaw and Henderson's niece, Jane (Trish Stewart), fall in love.
 Earnshaw contracts the virus while working with Henderson's patients.

 When the Great Fire breaks out, the travelers are no closer to the cure.
 Adams decides to take all of Henderson's paperwork and return to the future, but he is interrupted when a suspicious assistant enters the room.
 The assistant holds a telegram from Washington, responding to Henderson's cable of thanks with the information that Adams and Earnshaw were not sent by the government.

 Earnshaw realizes a substance in Henderson's homemade wine is the cure; the only patients who succumbed were those who refused to take alcohol.
 The race is on to recover the last bottle of wine.
 They show Henderson the futuristic microscope and centrifuge and recite the inscription inside his pocket watch, convincing him that they are from the future.
 Despite knowing their fate, the Hendersons remain at the hospital with a trapped patient and perish in an explosion.
 The travelers return to the departure point with the wine just in time.